sanjaynagi/AnoPrimer/_sources/landing-page.md

-# AgamPrimer
+# AnoPrimer

-Welcome to the [AgamPrimer](https://github.com/sanjaynagi/AgamPrimer/) documentation!
+Welcome to the [AnoPrimer](https://github.com/sanjaynagi/AnoPrimer/) documentation!

-AgamPrimer is a python package for primer design in *Anopheles gambiae*, whilst considering genetic variation in wild whole-genome sequenced specimens in malariagen_data.
+AnoPrimer is a python package for primer design in *An. gambiae* and *An. funestus*, whilst considering genetic variation in wild whole-genome sequenced specimens in malariagen_data.

 ```{tableofcontents}